Beauty is a package.

-Before we go any further, let’s just get this out in the open – a few women are born with stunning physical beauty.
-We know it, we see it, we live with it.
-The true number is probably smaller than we think, because many of the beautiful women we see in magazines, television shows and movies are media creations.
+The true number is probably smaller than we think, because many of the beautiful women we see in magazines, television shows and movies are created by those media.
 Without their makeup artists, stylists, and professional photographers, they look surprisingly like average women.
 Nevertheless, some women are blessed with great physical beauty.

 And then, by our words and attitudes and actions, let’s teach our daughters, nieces, granddaughters, and all of the girls and young women we know the real meaning of beauty.